Identification of hedonic equilibrium and nonseparable simultaneous equations: Introduction

-Beyond \citeasnoun{EHN:2004}, \citeasnoun{HMN:2010} and other contributions cited so far, this paper is closely related to the growing literature on identification and estimation of nonlinear econometric models with multivariate unobserved heterogeneity on the one hand, and to the empirical literature on matching models where agents match along multiple dimensions on the other hand.
-The quantile identification strategy of \citeasnoun{Matzkin:2003} was recently extended to non scalar unobserved heterogeneity using the \citeasnoun{Rosenblatt:1952}-\citeasnoun{Knothe:1957} sequential multivariate quantile transform for nonlinear simultaneous equations models in \citeasnoun{Matzkin:2013} and bivariate hedonic models in \citeasnoun{Nesheim:2013}. \citeasnoun{CMN:2010} derive a matching formulation of hedonic models and thereby highlight the close relation between empirical strategies in matching markets and in hedonic markets. \citeasnoun{GS:2012} extend the work of \citeasnoun{CS:2006} and identify preferences in marriage markets, where agents match on discrete characteristics, as the unique solution of an optimal transport problem, but unlike the present paper, they are restricted to the case with a discrete quality space.
-The strategy is extended to the set-valued case by \citeasnoun{CGS:2013}, who use subdifferential calculus for identification of dynamic discrete choice problems. \citeasnoun{DGH:2014} use network flow techniques to identify discrete hedonic models.
+On the identification of multi-attribute hedonic equilibrium models, \citet{EHN:2004} require marginal utility (resp. marginal product) to be additively separable in unobserved consumer (resp. producer) characteristic. \citet{HMN:2010} show that demand is nonparametrically identified under a single crossing condition and that various additional shape restrictions allow identification of preferences without additive separability (see also \citeauthor{HMN:2003} \citeyear{HMN:2003,HMN:2005}). \citet{EHN:2004} emphasize the one-dimensional case but argue that their results can be extended to multivariate attributes under a separability assumption in the utility (without restricting the distribution of unobserved heterogeneity).
+Our paper directly follows \citet{HMN:2010} and generalizes the insight therein to allow for heterogeneity in response to different dimensions of amenities or qualitites.
+However, the analyses in \citet{HMN:2010} and ours are non nested. \citet{HMN:2010} considers several specifications with Barten scales that are outside the scope of our generalization. \citet{Nesheim:2013} (developed independently and concurrently) is the most closely related paper and complements our work.
+He achieves identification under an additive separability restriction, but without restricting the distribution of unobserved heterogeneity.
+He also imposes conditions from \citet{MTW:2005} to obtain differentiability of the price. \citet{CMN:2010} derive a matching formulation of hedonic models and thereby highlight the close relation between empirical strategies in matching markets and in hedonic markets. \citet{CMP:2016} have a section on identification (posterior to this paper), where they use a similar strategy.
+Two main differences arise from the difference between matching and hedonic models.
+On the one hand, \citet{CMP:2016} need an extra step to account for the fact that in their matching model the price function is not observed.
+On the other hand, they do not have to worry about regularity of endogenous objects such as the price and distribution of goods in the hedonic equilibrium setting. \citet{GS:2012} extend the work of \citet{CS:2006} and identify preferences in marriage markets, where agents match on discrete characteristics, as the unique solution of an optimal transport problem, but unlike the present paper, they are restricted to the case with a discrete quality space.
+The strategy is extended to the set-valued case by \citet{CGS:2013}, who use subdifferential calculus to identify dynamic discrete choice problems. \citet{DGH:2014} use network flow techniques to identify discrete hedonic models.